-Rotary World Peace Fellowships-Worldwide
+Rotary Peace Fellowships-Worldwide

-Gilman Scholarship Program
+Benjamin A. Gilman International Scholarship Program

 G. Richard Tucker Fellowship

-The Tucker fellowship was established in 1992 in honor of Dr. G. Richard Tucker, CAL's president from 1979 to 1991 and currently Paul Mellon Professor of Applied Linguistics and Head of the Department of Modern Languages at Carnegie Mellon University in Pittsburgh.
-One of the most positive effects of this fellowship is the opportunity to work in an apprentice-like fashion in a real-world way with scholars who are experts in their field..
+The Tucker fellowship was established in 1992 in honor of Dr. G. Richard Tucker, the Center for Applied Linguistic’s president from 1979 to 1991 and currently Paul Mellon University Professor of Applied Linguistics in the Department of Modern Languages at Carnegie Mellon University in Pittsburgh.
+One of the most positive effects of this fellowship is the opportunity to work in an apprentice-like fashion in a real-world way with scholars who are experts in their field.

 The Tucker Fellowship is awarded periodically to a master’s or doctoral student working in a language-related field.